ibmverse/verse-developer/_reference/reference.md

 ```

 ### Live Text (com.ibm.verse.ext.liveText)
-Live Text feature enables users to automatically recognize patterns of data in email, and run custom defined actions against the recognized content and link to existing web applications.

-When a Live Text extension is contributed to Verse, texts (a.k.a.
-Live Text) recognized by the Live Text extension will be underlined.
-Clicking the underlined Live Text displays menu of action(s) contributed by the Live Text extension(s).
-Clicking the action opens its specified web applications.
+The Live Text extension recognizes defined patterns of data in email, and displays the live text with an underline.
+Clicking the live text displays a menu of custom actions; for example, to open a web application.
+The pattern and the corresponding actions are defined in an extension that is added to Verse.

 #### Required Properties for Extensions
 * __{string}__ `text` The text for the Live Text action.